 This is Big Data writ large.
 If they build it, they will use it.
-This would seem to be exactly the same description of what we are accusing the Chinese government of doing.
+This would seem to be exactly the same actions that our government accuses the Chinese government of doing.

-Less you think this small beer – the UDC headquarters is planned at 1 million to 1.5 million square feet at a projected cost of $2 billion when finished in September 2013.
-Telecommunications equipment, computers and software will cost another $2 billion.
-The completed spy center is expected to have a power demand of 65 megawatts, costing about $40 million per year – enough to power 65,000 average homes.
+Less you think this small beer – the UDC headquarters is over 1 million square feet and cost over $2 billion.
+Telecommunications equipment, computers and software cost another $2 billion.
+The NSA spy center has a power demand of 65 megawatts, costing about $40 million per year – enough to power 65,000 average homes.

-Malte Spitz, a member of the German Green Party’s executive committee and a political candidate for the Bundestag, wrote an interesting opinion on this subject in The New York Times on June 30, 2013.
+Malte Spitz, a member of the German Green Party’s executive committee and a political candidate for the Bundestag, wrote an interesting opinion on this subject in The New York Times in 2013.
 Spitz said that, “Given our history, we’re not willing to trade in liberty for potentially better security.”

 Germans are all too familiar with government programs that spy on citizens.
 Nazi Germany had thousands informants working through the infamous Gestapo.
 Communist East Germany had neighbors informing on neighbors via the feared Stasi.
 Phones were tapped.
 Millions were monitored.
 It was secret and legal.